sccn/sccn.github.io/tutorials/10_Group_analysis/advanced_statistics.md

 * **Question: What is the limit in terms of number of 1st-level variables?** There is no limits.
 You can have as many categorical and continuous variables as you want.

 * **Question: What do I sometimes get errors when using Weighted Least Square (WLS) optimization at the 1st level?** WLS requires that you have more trials than samples.
 You can reduce the time window or frequency range to decrease the number of samples.
 This is not a problem with Ordinary Least Square.

-* **Question: What do I sometimes get errors when using Weighted Least Square (WLS) optimization at the 1st level?** WLS requires that you have more trials than samples.
-You can reduce the time window or frequency range to decrease the number of samples.
-This is not a problem with Ordinary Least Square.
+IRLS (Iterated Reweighted Least Square) is the best method, but show likely not be used in practice because it is too slow compared to WLS, and the gain is minimal.

 * **Question: I have 2 sessions per subject and a continuous var (questionnaire) for each session.
 How do I calculate the interaction between sessions and the continuous var?** You would want to use repeated measure ANOVA with covariate but this is not in LIMO right now (maybe check old_rep_ANOVA.m).
 An ANCOVA could be used but you would loose the fact that the sessions are paired accross subject.
 For an ANCOVA, you would want to store a text file that contains an extra column with the product for the interaction.
 If you have 2 sessions and a continuous variable with x1 to x4, the last column could contain (-x1, -x2, x3, x4).
 In theory you would have a text file with 2 categorical variables, one continuous variable and 1 interaction.
 For example if x1=1, x2=2, x3=3 and x4=4, the text file would contain
 ```